Get started with Ramp Procurement agents

 - From Ask Ramp: Ask Ramp in the chat panel to run a test simulation.
 Ask Ramp will prompt you to select a procurement request to test against.

-If your policy needs to reference attached documents, be sure to select a request that has documents attached already.
+If your agent needs to reference attached documents, be sure to select a request that has documents attached already.

-Let your policy test run.
+Let your agent test run.
 This may take several minutes.
-You may leave the page and come back to the simulated run by navigating to the "Monitoring" tab.
+You may leave the page and come back to the simulated run by navigating to the Monitoring tab.

-Once finished, review the generated report to verify the policy is producing the outputs you expect.
+Once finished, review the generated report to verify the agent is producing the outputs you expect.
 Check that the right documents were analyzed, the right web searches were performed, and the summary is accurate.
-If you're content with the report, click Save.
+If you're content with the report, select Save.

-To rename a policy, click the 3-dot menu on the policy card and select Rename.
+To rename an agent, select the three-dot menu on the agent card and select Rename.
 Enter the new name and confirm.

 -

-To share a policy, click the 3-dot menu in the top right corner next to Test and Save.
+To share an agent, select the three-dot menu in the top right corner next to Test and Save.

 -